alvarocaceresmunoz/team-pollinate-get-results/README.md

 If you want to schedule data gathering from the database (i.e. executing the script at a given date periodically), you can do so by using [crontab](https://en.wikipedia.org/wiki/Cron), a job scheduler for Linux.

 You will need to edit a crontab file by typing `crontab -e` on the terminal.
 This will open the crontab configuration file in a text editor.
 The crontab file specifies how often do you want the job to be executed.
-For example, if you want to gather data every 6th of October at 17:01 (read _"at minute 01, hour 17, day 6, month 10, of every (*) year"_, you would have to paste this into your crontab file:
+For example, if you want to gather data every 6th of October at 17:01, you would have to paste this into your crontab file:

 ```01 17 6 10 * pathToTheScript/run --database production```

+(This would be read as: _"at minute 01, hour 17, day 6, month 10, of every (*) year, execute_ `run --database production` _"_)

 # To-do
 - Make the script send an email to researchers with the .csv file attached